-There is no strong evidence that application of sunscreen can cause Vitamin D deficiency.
+There is no strong evidence that the application of sunscreen can cause Vitamin D deficiency.
 Our body makes vitamin D through exposure to UV rays, however, many skin experts and dermatologists believe that everyday five to thirty minutes sun exposure is sufficient to get vitamin D levels in the body.
 Moreover, even wearing sunscreen, small amounts of UV rays penetrate into your skin which are enough for the body.
 But to protect collagen and elastic degradation, you should use a sunscreen.

 2. On a cloudy day, you don’t need to apply sunscreen

 According to The Skin Cancer Foundation reports, approximately 80 percent of UV rays are able to penetrate clouds.
 Hence, it is crucial to wear sunscreen on a cloudy day.
-However, on cloudy days, sun rays don’t feel that intense which create the misconception but in actual it leads to serious skin damage.
+However, on cloudy days, sun rays don’t feel that intense which creates the misconception but in actual it leads to serious skin damage.

 3. Applying sunscreen once a day is not a good idea

-No sunscreen provides full day protection and for the complete protection, it is important to reapply it.
+No sunscreen provides full-day protection and for the complete protection, it is important to reapply it.
 Reapplication of sun block prevents skin damage from UV rays.
 Therefore, you can’t ignore the benefits of wearing sunscreen after every two hours.

 4. Black people don’t need sunscreen

 Ultra Violet rays can damage the skin of all types.
-It is a false fact that darker people including African- Asians, Hispanics, Americans, Native Americans and Pacific Islanders don’t get skin cancer.
+It is a false fact that darker people including African- Asians, Hispanics, Americans, Native Americans, and Pacific Islanders don’t get skin cancer.
 Usually, dark-skinned people are diagnosed with cancer of a more advanced stage which is more difficult to treat.

 5. You don’t need sunscreen if you are staying indoor

-It is the biggest myth that if you stay indoor, you don’t need to apply a sunscreen.
-American Cancer Society and the Skin Care Foundation have made shocking revelations that window glass of houses, car and co-corporate buildings only prevent the penetration of UVB rays but are permeable to UVA rays which result in wrinkles, sun spots or any other damage to the skin.
+It is the biggest myth that if you stay indoors, you don’t need to apply a sunscreen.
+American Cancer Society and the Skin Care Foundation have made shocking revelations that window glass of houses, car, and co-corporate buildings only prevent the penetration of UVB rays but are permeable to UVA rays which result in wrinkles, sun spots or any other damage to the skin.
 In addition, fluorescent lighting also emits small amounts of UV rays which can damage your skin.
 Therefore, whether you stay outdoor or indoor, slathering sunscreen is crucial in both cases.

 The bottom line is regardless of your skin color or texture or how long you stay outdoor, sunscreen should be an important step in an everyday skincare routine.
 It is needed to prevent your skin from potential damage from sun rays.
 Before buying a sunscreen, read the list of ingredients to ensure that it offers protection from both UVA and UVB rays.
 It is highly recommended to use a broad-spectrum sunscreen that meets the highest standard for safety and effectiveness.